-Some of you already know me as the owner and author of this website and that obviously makes me one of the biggest Group B aficionado on the planet.
+Some of you already know me as the owner and author of this website and that obviously makes me one of the biggest Group B aficionado and connoisseur on the planet.
 However, what most of you didn’t know is that since 2007 I have also been working on building myself a Group B-esque 1980’s tribute car.
 Before you jump to conclusions just by looking at the car in the picture above, there are reasons why it isn’t an actual replica or a kit car of a Group B or 1980’s movie car, and I first invite you to follow me through the story about how my love for rallying’s Golden Era and the best decade in modern history changed my life: JAY’S JOURNEY (separate page).

 Rally Group B Shrine owner, chief editor and author